riccardoperra/issue-manager/README.md

 It also includes [RxAngular](https://github.com/rx-angular/rx-angular), a toolset focused on runtime performance and template rendering [taiga-ui](https://github.com/Tinkoff/taiga-ui), an UI component library.

-WYSIWYG editor is built with [Lexical](https://github.com/facebook/lexical) from Meta and a small angular wrapper made by myself (the repo is currently private but available to [NPM](https://npmjs.com/lexical-angular).
+WYSIWYG editor is built with [Lexical](https://github.com/facebook/lexical) from Meta and a small angular wrapper made by myself (the repo is currently private but available to [NPM](https://npmjs.com/lexical-angular)).

+## 🌐 Demo
+A [live deployment](https://issue-manager-demo.vercel.app) of this app is available to try it out.

+## ✅ Features

 ### Authentication

-IssueMaanger authentication system is entirely based on Appwrite, and currently supports login and registration via Email/Password, Google and Github.
+IssueManager authentication system is entirely based on Appwrite, and currently supports login and registration via Email/Password, Google and Github.

 ![issue-manager-demo vercel app_login (2)](https://user-images.githubusercontent.com/37072694/168169039-74bb5278-e7ff-426b-9d05-a3bfd28a3003.png)